Pokemon Rulesheet

 • Original Wiki Rulesheet hosted on Tilt Forums

 Pokémon marks Nintendo’s first foray into physical pinball in over 30 years and is Stern’s first pinball machine of 2026.
-Using assets from the anime as a base, players will be able to help Pikachu and the three Kanto region starters on their quest, while catching Pokémon of their own across four different biomes to create teams for use in rival battles.
+Using assets from the anime as a base, players will be able to help Pikachu and the three Kanto region starters on their quest, while catching Pokémon of their own across four different biomes.

 Layout: